smith897/creative-3/CurrentPlan.md

  the TA side?
 -Doesn't currently show updates when someone else gets on or leaves the queue.
  You can use SocketIO to do real-time communication, but it's advanced.
+ ->That'd also fix the weird reloading stuff

+Put /api/ before the api calls, and try again